root-project/root/documentation/users-guide/InputOutput.md

-Note that if the definition of the `TRef fWebHistogram` had been changed the compiled or interpreted function `GetWebHistogram()` would have been called instead of the CINT script `GetWebHistogram.C.`
+Note that if the definition of the `TRef fWebHistogram` had been changed the compiled or interpreted function `GetWebHistogram()` would have been called instead of the Cling script `GetWebHistogram.C.`

 ### Array of TRef